Ingrid Thulin: Early life and education

 Thulin was born in Sollefteå, Ångermanland, northern Sweden, the daughter of Nanna (née Larsson) and Adam Thulin, a fisherman.
-She took ballet lessons as a girl and was accepted by The Royal Dramatic Theatre ("Dramaten") in 1948.
+She took ballet lessons as a girl and was accepted by the Royal Dramatic Theatre in 1948.

 Career

 For many years she worked regularly with Ingmar Bergman.
 Thulin appeared in Bergman's Wild Strawberries (1957), The Magician (1958, in which she spent much of the film dressed as a boy), Winter Light (1962), The Silence (1963), The Rite (1969) and Cries and Whispers (1972).

 She shared the Best Actress award at the 1958 Cannes Film Festival and received a Guldbagge Award for Best Actress in 1964, the first year the award was given out, for her performance in The Silence.

 In 1968, she was cast by Luchino Visconti in his historical epic of Nazi Germany, The Damned.
 Thulin's performance earned a National Society of Film Critics Award for Best Actress.
+In 1976, Thulin was the protagonist of another film with a similar theme, Salon Kitty, directed by Tinto Brass.

 Winner of the David di Donatello Awards 1974, Thulin was also nominated for the BAFTA Award the same year.
 In 1980, she was the head of the jury at the 30th Berlin International Film Festival.

 Personal life

-She was married to Harry Schein, the founder of the Swedish Film Institute, for more than 30 years until 1989, although they lived separately for many years before divorcing.
-She bought an apartment in Paris, France, in the early 1960s, and some years later a beach house in San Felice Circeo.
+Her second marriage was with Harry Schein, the founder of the Swedish Film Institute, whom she was married to for more than 30 years until their divorce 1989, although they lived separately for many years before divorcing.
+She bought an apartment in Paris, France, in the early 1960s, and some years later a beach house in San Felice Circeo, Italy.
 In 1970, she became a resident of Sacrofano, Italy, where she lived for 34 years.
 Her memoir was published in 1992 ("Någon jag kände" ("Somebody I knew"); Norstedts Förlag; ISBN 91-1-919472-2).

 Death

-She returned to Sweden for medical treatment and later died from cancer in Stockholm, 20 days before her 78th birthday.
+She returned to Sweden for medical treatment and later died from cancer in Stockholm on 7 January 2004.